 You can also refer yourself to the local TALKWORKS service (formerly the Depression & Anxiety Service) by phoning 0300 555 3344 or clicking here - see their extensive website below

-Coronavirus outbreak - Click here to find out how to look after your mental health.
+Coronavirus outbreak: Click here to find out how to look after your mental health.
+Phone 01803 217433 for Torbay's "Emotional Wellbeing" Helpine if you are struggling, run by the Rowcroft Hospice Team.
 Plus other specific resources to support you in our "Coronavirus" section.

 Check out the book shelves.
 Click on the area you need help with, sit down with a hot drink and read at your leisure.